Zerwas/TheSmallestHardTreesPython/README.md

 tripolys polymorphism -i no_3wnu.csv -o no_kmm.csv -c kmm -f deny
 ```

-We also found the smallest NP-hard triads: (TODO link edge lists here?
-TODO how to generate small triads?)
+We also found the smallest NP-hard triads: (TODO link edge lists here?)
 The triads can be found [here](file:data/20/triads/no_kmm.csv ).

 ```